wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * VLF = Very Low Frequency
 * VMC = Visual Meteorological Conditions - the minimum requirements for VFR flight to be possible before turning to IFR.
 * VNAV = Vertical navigation, or the capability to compute pitch-axis maneuvers and altitude-related points in space
-* VOR = Very High-Frequency Omni-Directional Range - a short-range radio <a href="https://www.aeroclass.org/airport-rotating-beacon/" target="_blank" rel="noreferrer noopener">navigation beacon</a>.
+* VOR = Very High-Frequency Omni-Directional Range - a short-range radio <a href="https://www.aeroclass.org/airport-rotating-beacon/" target="_blank">navigation beacon</a>.
 A network of VORs can be used by pilots to determine their position and course.
 One of the more common navigational aids that the FAA has dropped all over the country (and sometimes the world).
 A VOR sends out a radio signal that is slightly different in each direction (the difference is phases, if you want to get technical).
 So, an airplane’s VOR tool listens to the VOR, and by measuring the difference in the radio, it can tell which direction it is from the VOR.
 Since your chart will show where the VOR is, and you now know where you are in relation to the VOR, it has helped you figure out where in the local area you might happen to be.
 * VSI = Vertical Speed Indicator - an instrument that displays the climb or descent rate in feet-per-minute by sensing the change in atmospheric pressure.
 It is also known as a variometer.

 <h2 id="W">W</h2>